 What is a sunburn and why are they dangerous?

-According to Farber, a sunburn is an inflammatory reaction in the top layer of skin in response to UV exposure.
-There are different degrees of sunburns, which is based on the depth of damage to the skin.
+A sunburn “is a sign that your skin has excessive UV radiation,” said Dr. Michael C. Camerson, a board-certified dermatologist and assistant professor of dermatology at Mount Sinai Icahn School of Medicine.
+Different degrees of sunburns are determined by the depth of damage to the skin.
 “A first-degree sunburn affects the top layers of the skin and usually is red, warm and swollen,” Farber said.
 “Second degree burns involve deeper layers of the skin and blistering.”

-According to Stevenson, the inflammatory response to UV exposure occurs because UV radiation damages the DNA inside skin cells, thus leading to a sunburn and sometimes pigment formation (a tan).
-“It’s your body trying to defend itself,” Stevenson said.
+The inflammatory response to UV exposure occurs because UV radiation damages the DNA inside skin cells, thus leading to a sunburn and sometimes pigment formation (a tan), Stevenson explained.
+“It’s your body trying to defend itself,” she said.
 “Everyone’s skin type is different, but if you’re getting color or burning, you are getting UV damage.”

 Dr. Dina Strachan, a board-certified dermatologist at Aglow Dermatology, said a sunburn can range from a mild skin redness, tenderness and blistering to experiencing a fever, chills or nausea.
 A sunburn can be dangerous because of these systemic symptoms — for example, extensive blistering and fluid loss can lead to dehydration and require IV hydration, Strachan said.

-In the long term, sunburns also increase one’s risk for skin cancer, according to The Skin Cancer Foundation.
-Skin damage builds over time, so the more you burn, the greater your risk of skin cancer.
-The Skin Cancer Foundation states that five or more sunburns — regardless of when they occur — more than doubles your risk of developing potentially deadly melanoma, and UV damage can occur even when there is no obvious sunburn.
-The foundation also states that oneblisteringsunburn in childhood or adolescence more than doubles a person’s chances of developing melanoma later in life.
+According to The Skin Cancer Foundation, five or more sunburns more than doubles your risk of developing potentially deadly melanoma, and UV damage can occur even when there is no obvious sunburn.
+Just one blistering sunburn in childhood or adolescence more than doubles a person’s chances of developing melanoma later in life.

-How to treat a sunburn: What do use and what to avoid
+How to treat a sunburn: What to use and what to avoid

 Cameron said that how you treat your sunburn depends on whether or not there is blistering and signs of a secondary infection like pus or drainage or a systemic response such as a fever or chills.
 Generally, Farber said it’s best to apply a thick moisturizer to sunburns, hydrate and take ibuprofen as needed.
 She recommended aloe vera and cold baths to calm irritated, sunburned skin.
 But she said deeper burns can require more aggressive treatment or even a doctor’s visit.